A Green Card, known as a Permanent Resident Card, grants individuals the legal right to live and work permanently in the United States.

 For many families, obtaining a Green Card is the final step in the family immigration process, enabling loved ones to reunite and build a life together in the U.S.

-At Immigration Spurgin, we specialize in helping families through the complex process of obtaining Green Cards for their relatives.
+At Immigration Spurgin PLLC, we specialize in helping families through the complex process of obtaining Green Cards for their relatives.

 Led by Stephen Spurgin, an experienced immigration attorney with nearly 40 years of experience, our team is dedicated to guiding you through each step of the family-based Green Card process.